allenai/allennlp-guide/chapters/part2/reading-data.md

 `DatasetReaders` have two methods—`_read()` and `read()`. `_read()` is defined as an abstract method, and you must override and implement your own when building a `DatasetReader` subclass for your dataset. `read()` is the main method called by clients of the dataset reader.
-It implements extra functionality such as caching and lazy loading, and calls `_read()` internally.
+It basically just wraps `_read()` with some extra internal functionality.
 Both methods return an iterable of `Instances`.

 The main method, `read()`, takes a filename as its parameter.
 This separates the parameterization of the `DatasetReader` (which happens in the constructor) from the data that the reader is applied to.